ucatie/CarND-Capstone/README.md

 ##### For Real World
 A Fully Convolutional Neural Network is trained for segmentation of real world images to find a bitmap that contains a traffic light.
-The classification of traffic light using the subimage of the segmentated image is done using an SVM as multiple class segmentation of the FCN was accurate enough. `light_classification\tl_fcn_classifier.py` contains the code for FCN segmentation.
+The classification of traffic light using the subimage of the segmented image is done using an SVM as multiple class segmentation of the FCN was accurate enough. `light_classification\tl_fcn_classifier.py` contains the code for FCN segmentation.

 The training of the FCN is started by calling tl\_detector\light\_classification\main1\_class.py